xuro4/conda-buildpack/README.md

 Heroku limits the final application footprint (slug) size to 300MB.
 Start small.
 In case the slug size limit is exceeded, deleting the build cache through the [heroku-repo plugin](https://github.com/heroku/heroku-repo#purge_cache) might help.

+## Tip
+This buildpack will result in a large slug size upon first deployment to heroku app (~300MB).
+Resulting builds will be much smaller (~100MB).
+One solution to the slug size problem is adding a large (even if it's critical) directory in .slugignore, pushing the app to heroku, then removing the directory from git ignore, then pushing again.